Data Processing Addendum (1.1)

 10. AUDIT RIGHTS

-The Controller may conduct one (1) remote audit per calendar year, subject to thirty (30) days notice.
+The Controller may conduct one (1) remote audit per calendar year, subject to thirty (30) days' notice, to verify compliance with this DPA.
+This includes the right to request documentation demonstrating the compliance of Sub-processors.

 The Controller shall bear all costs and expenses associated with the audit, including the fees of any third-party auditors.
-The processor shall provide the first four (4) hours of internal staff time assisting with the audit at no cost.
+The Processor shall provide the first four (4) hours of internal staff time assisting with an audit at no cost.
 Any internal staff time exceeding four (4) hours shall be billed at the Processor’s then-current standard Professional Services rates.

 11. GOVERNING LAW